balena-io-modules/mahler-rs/README.md

         *counter += 1;
     }

-    // The task is called at planning and at runtime, the `with_io` function
+    // This task is called at planning and at runtime, the `with_io` function
     // allows us to define what is returned by the function at each context.
     // The first argument of the function is what the planner receives,
     // the right side of the call is what will be executed at runtime if the